 Under the Employees Restricted Shares Award Agreement, restricted shares which granted to employees vest upon satisfaction of a service condition and a performance condition, which is generally satisfied over four years.
 The restriction will be removed along with the satisfaction of the service condition.
-As of December 31, 2020, the Company granted 23,809,190 restricted common shares to certain senior management through Bodyguard Holding Limited ("Bodyguard") as a holding platform.
 In March 2021, the Company granted additional 320,000 restricted shares to the senior management pursuant to the Global Plan.
-No restricted shares were granted during the year ended 2022.
+No restricted shares were granted during the year ended 2022 and 2023.